8 Tax Deductions For Homeowners: Your Breaks And Benefits

 Nondeductible Home Expenses

-Once you start to explore the deductible expenses available, you may want to expand your deductions to encompass any number of home expenses.
+As you explore your tax-deductible home expenses, you may want to add as many items as you can to maximize your tax benefits.
 That said, you should be aware of some nondeductible home expenses, including:

 - Fire insurance